ArchLeaders/BotwMods/README.md

 # BotwMods

-GitHub host for all my mods, because GameBanana kinda sucks
+GitHub host for all my mods, because the GameBanana servers kinda suck.